rbnn-conf/blxcker_exe/Blxcker_exe/README.md

 ## Setup & Installation Instructions

-To try MiniShield in your browser, you need to load it as an "unpacked" extension.
+To try Blxcker_exe in your browser, you need to load it as an "unpacked" extension.

 1. **Clone or Download** this repository to your local machine.
 2. Open **Google Chrome**.
 3. In the address bar, type `chrome://extensions/` and press Enter.
 4. Look at the top right corner of the page and turn on **Developer mode**.
 5. Three new buttons will appear in the top left.
 Click **Load unpacked**.
 6. A file browser window will open.
-Navigate to the `MiniShield` folder, select the **`src`** folder inside it, and click "Select Folder" (or "Open").
+Navigate to the `Blxcker_exe` folder, select the **`src`** folder inside it, and click "Select Folder" (or "Open").
    > **Note:** It is important to select the `src` folder, as that is where the `manifest.json` lives!
-7. MiniShield should now appear in your list of extensions.
+7. Blxcker_exe should now appear in your list of extensions.
 It is active and blocking requests to doubleclick.net!

 ## Testing it out